-Despite its growing size and potential, Forex market was a kind of “terra incognita” for retail traders and general public alike.
+Despite its growing size and potential, Forex market was a kind of “terra incognita” for retail traders and the general public alike.
 Before the rise of internet trading changed everything, Forex markets around the world were forced to take the back seat, while stocks, options and futures markets reigned supreme.
-In fact, few trades other than large banks, hedge funds or other major players in financial markets even bothered to venture into this great unknown.
+In fact, few trades other than large banks, hedge funds, or other major players in financial markets even bothered to venture into this great unknown.
 In any case, now that the genie is no longer in the bottle, it might be a good idea to analyze some major differences between Forex and other markets.

 Comparison: Other Markets vs. Forex Markets